tzaremba5/Cross-Subject-BCI-Motor-Imagery-Classification/README.md

 The source code in src contains the following
 - Data: scripts for loading the data and generating the STFT features
 - Experiments: scripts for running and analyzing the single-trial, CSCD, and CSWD experiments
-- Model: scripts containing the model and model optimization

 -------
 ## Datasets